Calibration of Spatio-Temporal Forecasts from Citizen Science Urban Air Pollution Data with Sparse Recurrent Neural Networks: Application

 \section{Application}

-\quad We now use the proposed approach to produce long-range forecasts with calibrated uncertainty quantification for the San Francisco air pollution data presented in Section \ref{sec:data}.
-The first $T=840$ points, consisting of measurements from 2020/01/01 to 2020/05/19, were used as a training set, while the remaining $h=30$ points, representing 2020/05/20 through 2020/05/24, were used as the testing set.
-As in the simulation study, the ESN is insensitive to the choice of hyper-parameters $(\pi_{w}$, $\pi_{w^{\text{in}}})$ (see Figure S4), so they were both fixed at 0.1.
-Additionally, $g(\cdot)$ in equations \eqref{eqn:PESN4} and \eqref{eqn:PESN5} is here a standard normal distribution, therefore there are no hyper-parameters $(\eta_{w}$, $\eta_{w^{\text{in}}})$.
-Thus, the only hyper-parameters selected via validation for the ESN are $(n_{h}$, $m$, $\nu$, $\lambda_{r}$, $\alpha)$.
-The grids used for selection are as follows: $n_{h}=$\{$30+30 \times s_{h} : s_{h} = 0,\dots,5$\}, $m = $\{$2, \dots, 6$\}, $\nu = $\{$0.05 \times s_{\nu} : s_{\nu} = 1, \dots, 20$\}, $\lambda_{r}$ = \{$0.001,0.005,0.01$\} and the grids for $\alpha$ were the same as those used for the \cite{lor96} simulated data in Section \ref{sec:Lor96Forcs}.
+We now use the proposed approach to produce long-range forecasts with calibrated uncertainty quantification for the San Francisco air pollution data presented in Section \ref{sec:data}.
+The first $T=840$ points, consisting of measurements from 2020/01/01 to 2020/05/19, were used as a training set, while the remaining $\tau=30$ points, representing 2020/05/20 through 2020/05/24, were used as the testing set.
+The grids for all the hyper-parameters were the same as those used for the \cite{lor96} simulated data in Section \ref{sec:Lor96Forcs}.
 All of the hyper-parameter grids were optimized and evaluated using MSE across all time points for all locations using a forecast ensemble of 300 elements.
-The hyper-parameters which produced the minimum validation MSE were: $n_{h}=180$, $m=5$, $\nu=0.25$, $\lambda_{r}=0.01$, and $\hat{\alpha}_{\text{opt}} = 3\times10^{-4}$.
-A main assumption of the ESN model is that $\bs{Y}_{t}$ follows a normal distribution as per equation \eqref{eqn:PESN1}.
+The hyper-parameters which produced the minimum validation MSE were: $D=3$, $n_{h,d} = 500$, $n_{h,D} = 45$, $n_{\Tilde{h}} = 20$, $\lambda_{r} = 0.001$, $\nu_{d} = \{1.0, 1.0, 0.2\}$, $m = 1$, $\alpha = 0.18$, $\pi_{W} = \pi_{W^{\text{in}}} = 0.1$ and $g(\cdot)$ set to a standard normal distribution.
+A main assumption of the ESN model is that $\bs{Y}_{t}$ follows a normal distribution as per equation \eqref{eqn:DESN1}.
 The logarithm of the data was used in order to achieve Gaussianity, thus it is assumed that the original data follows a log-normal distribution.
-We compare the forecasting skill of the ESN against a ARFIMA and the state-space model in Section \ref{sec:AirPollForcs}, quantify the forecasting uncertainty and model the spatial dependence in Section \ref{sec:AirPollUncert}.
+In this Section, we also compare our ESN with Fixed Rank Kriging (FRK, \cite{cress08}), a popular space-time statistical model which uses basis decomposition and spatial random weights in order to reduce data dimensionality and account for nonstationarity (see supplementary material for a detailed technical explanation).
+We compare the forecasting skill of the DESN against a shallow ESN, ARFIMA, state-space model, HMM, FRK, LSTM and GRU in Section \ref{sec:AirPollForcs}, quantify the forecasting uncertainty and model the spatial dependence in Section \ref{sec:AirPollUncert}.
 Finally, in Section \ref{sec:AirPollExposure}, we interpolate forecasts, estimate the population exposure to excess levels of PM$_{2.5}$ and compare the PurpleAir results with the EPA station.
 The model diagnostics are detailed in the supplementary material.